 The number of signatures required and other details of the initiative process vary from state to state.
 As a reference, here is an example from Missouri.
 (Our proposal for proportional representation in the General Assembly in Missouri is a Constitutional amendment):

 Gathering signatures outside the box.

-We will make college campuses a focal point.
-We are contacting student groups at each college or university that might be interested in working on our petition drive.
-This would benefit participating groups by giving their members something constructive to do and by helping expand their membership.
+Make college campuses a focal point.
+Find (or form) one or more groups at each college or university to participate.
+This would also benefit participating groups by giving their members something constructive to do and by helping expand their membership.

-Leaders within campus groups can reserve tables and schedule members to staff the tables to gather signatures on our petitions (and others) over an extended period of time.
+Leaders within those groups can reserve tables and schedule members to staff the tables to gather signatures over an extended period of time.
 Coverage in the campus newspaper and on college radio and TV can help promote the issues being addressed and the inclusive manner in which they are being addressed.
 Over the course of a school year, we have time to build support on every campus.
-Every student, faculty member, or local voter inclined to sign will have continuous opportunities to sign the petition and get involved.
+Every student, faculty member, or local voter inclined to sign will have continuous opportunities to do so.

-We ill involve labor unions, churches, and advocacy groups.
-We will make copies of the petitions available for signing at as many labor union and advocacy group offices as possible.
-We will book spokespersons into each group’s meetings to provide an overview of proportional representation.
-At such meetings, in addition to having attendees sign the petition, we can also recruit additional petitioners and raise money for the our campaign.
+Involve labor unions, churches, and advocacy groups.
+Make copies of the petitions available for signing at as many labor union and advocacy group offices as possible.
+Book spokespersons into each group’s meetings to provide an overview of the legislation we are proposing.
+At such meetings, in addition to having attendees sign the petitions, we could recruit petitioners and raise money for the campaign (and the party).

 Utilize web sites.
 Through social media, phone banking, canvassing, and with written materials, we can drive traffic to a state party or associated web site, where interested individuals can learn more about our ballot initiatives, read the full text of each ballot initiative, download and print copies of the petitions to circulate, join our campaign, or make a financial contribution.

-We will utilize on-line videos to explain proportional representation and the initiative process, as well as to drive traffic to this web site.
+Utilize on-line videos to explain each proposal the rationale behind each one, as well as to drive traffic to the web site.

 Print a pamphlet giving an overview of the ballot initiatives we are promoting, along with a rationale for each.
 (There are some voters who are not active on the internet.)